The party responsible for processing your data is

 - Other information in the immediate surroundings of the test vehicles which is captured using cameras.

-CARIAD collaborates with service providers and/or cooperation partners in refining and developing driver assist and information systems as well as automated driving functions and comfort functions.
-Insofar as CARIAD shares the aforementioned data with service providers and/or cooperation partners, this is done in compliance with the applicable data protection law on the basis of data processing agreements within the meaning of Article 28 GDPR.
+Furthermore, CARIAD collaborates with service providers and/or cooperation partners in refining and developing driver assist and information systems as well as automated driving functions and comfort functions.
+Insofar as CARIAD shares the aforementioned data with service providers and/or cooperation partners, this is done in compliance with the applicable data protection law on the basis of data processing agreements within the meaning of Art.
+28 GDPR.

 Service providers used by CARIAD (known as data processing contractors) which receive data include: